bobuk/ubase/README.md

  If you don't like the way I use async generators feel free to convert it to `list` or use them as normal generators with awesome [aioitertools](https://github.com/omnilib/aioitertools) module.

+ `uBase.select` is a special way to select only records with features set to some special value.
+For example if you have records where 'unread=True' for messages which is not readed by user.

 **Note:** all the examples should be tested with ipython, because it's a way easier to use async/await syntax with it.
 If you want to use it as a script, see the example below: